Skip navigation

 Parent(s)/Legal Guardians are responsible for updating Halton Region Public Health every time their child receives an immunization from their healthcare provider.
 Your child's health care provider is not mandated to report your child's immunization to Halton Region Public Health.

-Information on 2024/2025 enforcement of the Immunization of School Pupils Act (ISPA)
+Information on the enforcement of the Immunization of School Pupils Act (ISPA)

-For the 2024/2025 school year, Halton Region Public Health is currently enforcing Ontario’s Immunization of School Pupils Act (ISPA) (external link) for students born 2011, 2012, and 2017 who are missing immunization records with Public Health.
+Each school year, Halton Region Public Health enforces Ontario’s Immunization of School Pupils Act (ISPA) (external link) for students who are missing immunization records with Public Health.

 The ISPA requires that all children and adolescents attending school be fully immunized against several designated diseases.
 Parents/guardians must review and report all vaccines their children receive to Public Health.